 \subsection{Investigation of chemical and optical properties of trapped particles or microdroplets using optical techniques.
 General considerations}

-Charge detection quadrupole mass spectrometry (CD-ITMS) driven by rectangular and triangular waveforms (rect-CD-ITMS and tri-CD-ITMS) has been developed in an attempt to achieve a better characterization of microparticles.
+Charge detection quadrupole mass spectrometry (CD-ITMS) driven by rectangular and triangular waveforms (rect-CD-ITMS and tri-CD-ITMS) has been developed in an attempt to achieve better characterization of microparticles.
 Experimental results indicate that the rect-CD-ITMS and tri-CD-ITMS can operate well and perform mass measurement of microparticles by using the frequency scan.
-By increasing the applied voltage and signal-to-noise ratio (S/N) of the charge detector, the mass resolution can be further improved.
-In addition, the rect-CD-ITMS and tri-CD-ITMS can be used to characterize red blood cells (RBCs) \cite{Xio12}.
+By increasing the applied voltage and the signal-to-noise ratio (S/N) of the charge detector, the mass resolution can be further improved.
+In addition, rect-CD-ITMS and tri-CD-ITMS can be used to characterize red blood cells (RBCs) \cite{Xio12}.

 On the other hand, handling and control of single cells and large biomolecules \cite{Sato96} is a prerequisite for various medical and biological techniques, starting with in vitro fertilization to genetic engineering.
-To achieve this different techniques and devices for micromanipulation have been devised and tested: (a) optical tweezers \cite{Gies15, Ash86, Sato94, Svobo94, Mara13, Zheng13} that provide single particle manipulation but limited trapping capacity as an outcome of the strong focusing requirement; and (b) dielectrophoresis that enables massive manipulation under conditions of insufficient spatial resolution.
-A promising approach is demonstrated in \cite{Flor15}, that associates advantages characteristic to both methods and allows optical trapping and manipulation of microparticles suspended in water, due to laser-induced convection currents.
-Experimental results show that for low laser power (0.8 mW) particles are trapped at the centre of the beam, while at higher powers $\left( \sim 3 \ \text{mW} \right)$ particles arrange themselves in a ring that encircles the beam.
-This behaviour is the result of the action of two competing forces: the Stokes and the thermo-photophoretic forces.
+To achieve such goal, different techniques and devices for micromanipulation have been devised and tested: (a) optical tweezers \cite{Gies15, Ash86, Sato94, Svobo94, Mara13, Zheng13} that provide single particle manipulation but limited trapping capacity as an outcome of the strong focusing requirement; and (b) dielectrophoresis that enables massive manipulation under conditions of insufficient spatial resolution.
+A promising approach is demonstrated in \cite{Flor15} that associates advantages characteristic to both methods and allows optical trapping and manipulation of microparticles suspended in water due to laser-induced convection currents.
+Experimental results show that for low laser power ($0.8$ mW) particles are trapped at the centre of the beam, while at higher powers $\left( \sim 3 \ \text{mW} \right)$ particles arrange themselves in a ring that encircles the beam.
+Such a behaviour results out of the action of two competing forces: the Stokes and the thermo-photophoretic forces.
 Numerical simulations establish that thermal gradients achieve trapping.
-A comprehensive guide that approaches subjects such as the optical properties of aerosol particles, multiple light scattering and Fourier optics of aerosol media, or optical remote sensing techniques, is Ref. \cite{Kokha08}.
+We also mention Ref. \cite{Kokha08} which is a comprehensive guide that approaches subjects such as the optical properties of aerosol particles, multiple light scattering and Fourier optics of aerosol media, or optical remote sensing techniques.